The following are some of the most frequently asked questions about Personal Injury Claims:

 According to the Injuries Board, anybody seeking compensation for a personal injury must first make an application to the Board.

 4. Is it necessary for me to employ a Solicitor?

 It is not strictly necessary for a claimant to the Injuries Board to employ a solicitor to act on their behalf.
-However, it is strongly advisable that you seek legal representation in certain circumstances.
-It should be remembered that in most cases an insurance company that will have substantial legal resources at their disposal will represent the other party.
+However, it is strongly advisable that you seek legal representation.
+It should be remembered that in most cases, an insurance company will have substantial legal resources at their disposal to represent the other party.

 5. Can minors make a claim to the Injuries Board?